Deano7496/BeSpoked-Bikes/README.md

 5. Alternatively you could use PROCESS.ENV, whichever you prefer.

 6. Make sure all table names in postgres match the queries in the project, or change it to tailor your database.
+7. Install all appropriate dependencies, including adding certain bootstrap code in the 'public/html' file in src.

 <p align="right">(<a href="#top">back to top</a>)</p>